2022 J3 League: Overview

 After no relegations from the J2 League in 2020, in 2021 there were four relegations and the number of teams in the 2022 J3 League increased from 15 to 18.

+This is first and last season as 18 teams for 2022.

 This is last season to not feature relegation in 2022.
 From 2023, relegation from the J3 League to the JFL will be made possible.

 Changes from the previous season

 The 4 teams relegated from J2 League in 2021 were: SC Sagamihara, Ehime FC, Giravanz Kitakyushu and Matsumoto Yamaga.

 Roasso Kumamoto and Iwate Grulla Morioka were promoted to J2 League.

 Iwaki FC was promoted from 2021 JFL as champions of that division.
 Fukushima team are making their debut in the J3 League after obtaining a J.League License, to enable their promotion from the JFL.